 2. Increase opportunities and remove barriers for young people to engage in small farming for local consumption - as a way of life or a career.

 Why?
-In 2017 the average age of a farmer in Hawai'i was ~60 years old, indicating that many young people today do not see farming as a good career or lifestyle option.
-Additionally, Hawai'i's post plantation era approach to agriculture has been primarily corporate, focusing on producers that operate at a large scale with little regard for 'āina stewardship.
+In 20221 the average age of a farmer in Hawai'i was ~60 years old, indicating that many young people today do not see farming as a good career or lifestyle option.